 - Press requests

-Great event PR does not stop when the event begins.
+Great event PR doesn’t stop when the event begins.
 Build a long-term relationship with press contacts by giving them complimentary access to your event.
-They may provide live coverage or introduce you to more contacts in their field.
+They may provide live coverage or introduce you to more connections in their field.

-Ready to build your communication plan beyond basic outreach?
+Ready to build your strategic public relations plan beyond basic outreach?
 Learn how to build a communication strategy that engages your attendees before, during, and after your event.